f-fathurrahman/ffr-ElectronicStructure.jl/PW/dft_01/README.md

 with harmonic potential and hydrogen atom.
 The main script can be found in file `main_harm.jl` and `main_H_atom.jl` for harmonic potential and hydrogen atom, respectively.
 The programs in this directory are using `PWGrid_v01.jl`.
+It follows directly from codes in `sch_01`.

+There are several changes with respect to the codes we used in `sch_01`.

+- We encapsulated various energy terms in type `EnergiesT` and various potentials in type `PotentialsT`.

+- We changed the name of `op_Vpot` to `op_V_ps_loc`.

 ## Main program flow

-We will illutrate the steps taken in the program for the case of harmonic potential.
+We will illustrate the steps taken in the program for the case of harmonic potential.

 1. Define the simulation box and generate plane wave basis for this box.